oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

 #### Overview
-This page describes to how to configure a WebLogic domain to use fluentd to send log information to Elasticsearch.
+This document describes to how to configure a WebLogic domain to use Fluentd to send log information to Elasticsearch.

-The general mechanism of how this works is:
+Here's the general mechanism for how this works:

-* `fluentd` runs as a separate container in the admin and managed server pods
+* `fluentd` runs as a separate container in the Administration Server and Managed Server pods
 * The log files reside on a volume that is shared between the `weblogic-server` and `fluentd` containers
-* `fluentd` tails the domain logs files and exports to Elasticsearch
+* `fluentd` tails the domain logs files and exports them to Elasticsearch
 * A `ConfigMap` contains the filter and format rules for exporting log records

-For sample purposes, this document will assume a domain with the following attributes are being configured:
+For sample purposes, this document will assume a domain with the following attributes is being configured:

 * Domain name is `bobs-bookstore`
 * Kubernetes namespace is `bob`